 It can be easy to get distracted with busy work… I’ve been guilty of this myself.
 Some days I will be busy all day long, rushing around, and doing THINGS, but I get to the end of the day and I haven’t accomplished any one, big, solid goal.

-This is the #1 mistake I see people make with productivity.
+This is the #1 mistake I see people make with planning their day.

 You can go throughout your day being “productive” without really accomplishing anything.
 It can be so frustrating!!

 But when you have a solid Top 3, every individual accomplishment can lead to accomplishing the big stuff.
 Win, win, win!!

 More often than not, when I sit down to write my “Top 3”, my mind starts spinning.
 Random to-dos, ideas, and thoughts pop up left and right.
 And, even if it feels overwhelming or annoying, it is a good thing!!
 But I want to remember these things…